axiiN/vizsgaTTGITPbackend/README.md

 ### Authentication Header

-All habits and tasks endpoints require Firebase authentication.
+All endpoints require Firebase authentication.
 You need to include an `Authorization` header with a valid Firebase ID token:

 ```
 Authorization: Bearer <firebase-id-token>